digital-archives/HISTGA1011/assignments/final/index.md

 **Project paper (20 points) and presentations (5 points) due:** May 3, 2024 (Week 15)
 **Length for project paper:** 10-12 pages of text plus visual mock-up, and additional appendices as needed.

 Utilizing the tools and information we have discussed over the semester, you will propose a digitization project and produce a digitization and access plan.
-A comprehensive document outlining the requirements of your abstract and final paper/presentation is [here](#requirements).

 During the final class, each student will spend approximately 10 minutes presenting their digitization project to the class.
 Presentations are expected to be accompanied by visuals (such as a slide deck) followed by a brief Q&A afterward.
 Part of the presentation grade will include asking questions and/or providing feedback during the Q&As for the other students.